Most Incredible Gothic Cathedrals In European Cities

 Church of St Anne – Vilnius, Lithuania

-Located on the banks of the Vilnia River you will find the Church of St Anne.
-This flamboyant Gothic church is an architectural masterpiece.
+Located on the banks of the Vilnia River, you will find the Church of St Anne.
+This striking Gothic church is an architectural masterpiece.
 The use of bricks gives the building a unique feel.
-The original church which was replaced due to a fire which destroyed it in the 1400’s, was originally made of wood.
-The church as it is today even made an impression on Napoleon, who when marching his soldiers through the city, wanted to take the church back to Paris in the ‘palm of his hands’.
+The original church, which was replaced due to a fire which destroyed it in the 1400s, was initially made of wood.
+The church as it is today even made an impression on Napoleon, who, when marching his soldiers through the city, wanted to take the church back to Paris in the ‘palm of his hands’.

 Chartres, Cathedral – Chartres, France

-Chartres cathedral is one of the best examples of Gothic cathedrals due to how well it has been preserved.
-This cathedral really exemplifies all the Gothic architectural styles with its heavy flying buttresses.
-At the front you will find two contrasting spire styles.
-The interior is simply amazing.
+Chartres Cathedral is one of the best examples of a Gothic cathedral due to how well it has been preserved.
+This cathedral exemplifies all the Gothic architectural styles with its heavy flying buttresses.
+At the front, you will find two contrasting spire styles.
+The interior is simply incredible.
 In the middle is what is called the Chartres Cathedral Labyrinth.
 The labyrinth is a maze set into the floor stones, but the reason for its existence is still a myth.

 Notre Dame – Paris, France

-The cathedral of Notre Dame is probably the most well-known of Gothic cathedrals throughout Europe.
-The sculptural decoration you will see both inside and out is incredible.
-On the large centre arch, an illustration of the Last judgment is on display.
-Unfortunately, much of the religious elements of the cathedral were destroyed during the French revolution in the late 1700’s.
-A large restoration project followed in the 1800’s due to a more unlikely source.
-A writer called Victor Hugo, wrote the novel ‘Hunch Back of Notre Dame’.
-The novel was written to raise awareness of the value of Gothic architecture in an era where most was being destroyed and replaced.
+The Cathedral of Notre Dame is probably the most well-known Gothic cathedral in Europe.
+The sculptural decoration you will see both inside and out is astonishing.
+An illustration of the Last Judgment is on display on the large centre arch.
+Unfortunately, many of the religious elements of the cathedral were destroyed during the French Revolution in the late 1700s.
+An extensive restoration project followed in the 1800s due to a more unlikely source.
+A writer called Victor Hugo wrote the novel ‘Hunch Back of Notre Dame’.
+The story was written to raise awareness of the value of Gothic architecture in an era where most was being destroyed and replaced.

 Milan Cathedral – Milan, Italy

 The Milan Cathedral is also known as the Duomo Di Milano.
-Construction of the cathedral took around 60 years and is the largest church in Italy and the third largest in Europe.
-Located in the Piazza Del Duomo, the city’s main square, it is a very popular destination in Milan and one of the most beautiful squares in Europe.
-There is said to be more statues crafted onto this cathedral than any other building in the world, and if you look at it, it’s not hard to believe.
+Construction of the cathedral took around 60 years, and it is the largest church in Italy and the third largest in Europe.
+Located in the Piazza Del Duomo, the city’s main square, it is a popular destination in Milan and one of the most beautiful squares in Europe.
+There are said to be more statues crafted onto this cathedral than any other building in the world, and if you look at it, it’s not hard to believe.

 Barcelona Cathedral – Barcelona, Spain

-The Barcelona Cathedral is the seat of the archbishop of Barcelona.
-Also known as The Cathedral of the Holy Cross and Saint Eulalia it is one of Spain’s best examples of Gothic architectural style.
-Often overshadowed by the world renowned Sagrada Familia, this cathedral is still one of the most spectacular religious landmarks in Spain.
-As you walk around you will see many weird and interesting gargoyles of wild animals and obscure creatures.
-Be sure to make your way to the rooftop where you can admire the spires and incredible views over the city.
+The Barcelona Cathedral is the seat of the Archbishop of Barcelona.
+Also known as The Cathedral of the Holy Cross and Saint Eulalia, it is one of Spain’s best examples of Gothic architectural style.
+Often overshadowed by the world-renowned Sagrada Familia, this cathedral is still one of Spain’s most spectacular religious landmarks.
+Walking around, you will see many weird and interesting gargoyles of wild animals and obscure creatures.
+Be sure to make your way to the rooftop, where you can admire the spires and incredible views over the city.

 St Stephens Cathedral – Vienna, Austria

-This cathedral is a prominent landmark of the Vienna skyline with its brightly coloured roof tiles and is still today one of the cities important Gothic structures.
-The second largest free-swinging bell in Europe, called the Pummerin, is in the north tower.
-Inside, you will find treasures of which include relics decorated with gold.
+This cathedral is a prominent landmark of the Vienna skyline with its brightly coloured roof tiles and is still one of the city’s integral Gothic structures today.
+The second largest free-swinging bell in Europe, the Pummerin, is in the north tower.
+Inside, you will find treasures which include relics decorated with gold.

 Saint-Étienne de Bourges – Bourges, France

 The Cathedral of Bourges is an exemplary masterpiece of early Gothic architecture.
-It was based upon the Notre Dame in Paris, but with improvements in design.
+It was based on Notre Dame in Paris but with improvements in design.
 Unusually there are no transepts, which are the horizontal part of the cross shape when looking from above.
-Due to its incredible design and stain glass windows the cathedral is now a World Heritage Site.
+Due to its incredible design and stained glass windows, the cathedral is now a World Heritage Site.

 Ulm Minster – Ulm, Germany

-Ulm Minster is the tallest Church in the world at over 160 metres.
-Although this is only until the eventual completion of the Sagrada Familia in Barcelona.
-Although often referred to as so, Ulm Minster is not actually a cathedral, but due to the vast size it cannot be ignored.
-During the Second World War the city of Ulm was all but destroyed but the church itself was virtually untouched.
+Ulm Minster is the tallest church in the world at over 160 metres.
+However, this is only until the eventual completion of the Sagrada Familia in Barcelona.
+Although often referred to as so, Ulm Minster is not a cathedral, but due to its vast size, it cannot be ignored.
+During the Second World War, the city of Ulm was destroyed, but the church remained virtually untouched.

 Canterbury Cathedral – Canterbury, England

-Canterbury cathedral is the seat of the arch bishop of Canterbury and is also the mother church of the Anglican communion.
-Originally the cathedral wasn’t built in a Gothic style but underwent a large extension in the 12th century.
+Canterbury Cathedral is the seat of the Archbishop of Canterbury and is also the mother church of the Anglican Communion.
+Originally the cathedral wasn’t built in a Gothic style but underwent a significant extension in the 12th century.
 Inside, you will find a Romanesque crypt and glorious medieval stained-glass windows.
 Also, one of the only four remaining Magna Carta’s was made for the Canterbury Cathedral.
-Of which the then arch bishop, Stephen Langton, was instrumental in its creation.
+Of which the then archbishop, Stephen Langton, was instrumental in its creation.

 Le Seu – Palma de Mallorca, Spain

 Construction of The Cathedral of Santa Maria of Palma began in the 13th century.
-Its nave is one of the largest in Europe and is comparable to that of the Notre Dame in Paris.
-There large rose window of which is one of the biggest in the world, stretching to an impressive 14 metre diameter.
+Its nave is one of Europe’s largest and comparable to that of Notre Dame in Paris.
+There is a large rose window, one of the biggest in the world, stretching to an impressive 14-metre diameter.
 They call it the ‘Gothic eye’.

 Duomo Cathedral – Florence, Italy

-The Duomo cathedral in Florence was previously called the Cathedral di Santa Maria del Fiore.
+The Duomo Cathedral in Florence was previously called the Cathedral di Santa Maria del Fiore.
 Construction started in 1296 and took an incredible 140 years to complete.
-The recognisable dome, designed by Filippo Brunelleschi, was still not in place over a hundred years after the start of the construction.
+The recognisable dome, designed by Filippo Brunelleschi, still needed to be implemented over a hundred years after its construction.
 The exterior is made of pink, white and green marble, giving the landmark a unique appearance.
 The main attraction within the cathedral is the mosaic pavements.
-As the tallest building in Florence and can been seen throughout this enchanting city.
+It is the tallest building in Florence and can be seen throughout this enchanting city.

 Reims Cathedral – Reims, France

-Also known as Our Lady of Reims has been witness to the crowning of numerous Kings of France between the 1200’s and 1800’s.
-It had been the place where Royals saw fit to be crowned ever since Clovis, the king of the Franks, was baptized here.
-During the First World War much of the cathedral was heavily damaged by shelling, but fortunately was able to be rebuilt.
+Also known as Our Lady of Reims, it is a witness to the crowning of numerous Kings of France between the 1200s and 1800s.
+It had been where Royals saw fit to be crowned ever since Clovis, the king of the Franks, was baptised here.
+During the First World War, much of the cathedral was heavily damaged by shelling but, fortunately, was able to be rebuilt.
 The exterior is teeming with statues.
-Inside you can enjoy the colour of the rose window, of which is located above the main portal.
+Inside you can enjoy the rose window’s colour above the leading portal.

 St Vitus Cathedral – Prague, Czech Republic

 As the seat of the Archbishop of Prague, St Vitus is the most important religious building in the Czech Republic.
-It was constructed in a what would later be known as a late Gothic style in 1344.
-The cathedral became an influence of this style, where flying buttresses became evermore lavish in detail.
+It was constructed in what would later be known as a late Gothic style in 1344.
+The cathedral influenced this style, where flying buttresses became evermore lavish in detail.

 Amiens Cathedral – Amiens, France